ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak14012/overview.md

 RAK14012 is an LED matrix driver module for WS2812B LEDs, which has a control circuit and RGB chip.

-To drive the WS2812B, the RAK14012 has a built-in boost circuit to generate 5 V voltage output.
+To drive the WS2812B, the RAK14012 has a built-in boost circuit to generate 5&nbsp;V voltage output.
 But it is recommended to use an external power supply to power the LED Matrix.

 ## Product Features

 * **Module Specifications**
     * LED matrix driver
-    * 3.3 V Power supply
+    * 3.3&nbsp;V Power supply

 * **Module Size**
-    * 25 mm x 15 mm
+    * 25&nbsp;mm x 15&nbsp;mm

 ## Prerequisites